mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

     uds.message.ResponseSID.is_member(0xFA)  # False
     uds.message.ResponseSID.validate_member(0xFA)  # raises ValueError

-    # example how to add a new Response SID value
+    # define a new Response SID value
     new_member = uds.message.ResponseSID.add_member("NewResponseSIDMemberName", 0xFA)

     # check if the value was successfully added as a new member